apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 Each are useful in different scenarios and have their own failure profiles and performance characteristics.

 ## Global Indexes
 Global indexing targets _read heavy_ uses cases.
 With global indexes, all the performance penalties for indexes occur at write time.
 We intercept the data table updates on write ([DELETE](language/index.html#delete), [UPSERT VALUES](language/index.html#upsert_values) and [UPSERT SELECT](language/index.html#upsert_select)), build the index update and then sent any necessary updates to all interested index tables.
 At read time, Phoenix will select the index table to use that will produce the fastest query time and directly scan it just like any other HBase table.
-By default, unless hinted, an index will not be used for a query that references a column that isn't part of the index.
+An index will not be used for a query that references a column that isn't part of the index.

 ## Local Indexes
 Local indexing targets _write heavy_, _space constrained_ use cases.
 Just like with global indexes, Phoenix will automatically select whether or not to use a local index at query-time.
 With local indexes, index data and table data co-reside on same server preventing any network overhead during writes.
 Local indexes can be used even when the query isn't fully covered (i.e. Phoenix automatically retrieve the columns not in the index through point gets against the data table).
 Unlike global indexes, all local indexes of a table are stored in a single, separate shared table prior to 4.8.0 version.
 From 4.8.0 onwards we are storing all local index data in the separate shadow column families in the same data table.
 At read time when the local index is used, every region must be examined for the data as the exact region location of index data cannot be predetermined.
 Thus some overhead occurs at read-time.